clojure-emacs/cider/doc/interactive_programming.md

 !!!
 Tip

     There's no need to memorize this list.
-In any Clojure buffer with `cider-mode` active you'll have a CIDER menu available, which lists all the most important commands and their keybindings.
+If you're in a Clojure buffer with `cider-mode` active you'll have a CIDER menu available.
+The menu lists all the most important commands and their keybindings.
 You can also invoke `C-h f RET cider-mode` to get a list of the keybindings for `cider-mode`.